hfp/xconfigure/config/cp2k/README.md

 ## Performance

 The [script](#plan-script) for planning MPI-execution (`plan.sh`) is highly recommend along with reading the section about [how to run CP2K](#run-instructions).
 For CP2K, the MPI-communication patterns can be tuned in most MPI-implementations.
-For Intel MPI, the following setting can be beneficial:
+For Intel&#160;MPI, the following setting can be beneficial:

 ```bash
 export I_MPI_COLL_INTRANODE=pt2pt